solid/authentication-panel/proposals/HttpSignature.md

 For the [Solid](https://solid-project.org/) use cases, the `keyid` document must contain a description of the public key in an RDF format.
 Following discussion in [issue 156: Ontology for `keyid` document](https://w3id.org/security/v1) and in order to maximise interoperability with the Web Credentials community, the document has to use the [security-vocab](https://w3c-ccg.github.io/security-vocab/#challenge).
 The server must present both [Turtle](https://www.w3.org/TR/turtle/) and  [JSON-LD](https://json-ld.org) formats.
 This format embeds a JSON Literal for the key as specified by [RFC 7517: JSON Web Key (JWK)](https://tools.ietf.org/html/rfc7517) into the RDF.
 An example `keyid` document was given with Alice's `keyid` document above.

+### Which headers should be signed?

+This is a topic which would be best informed from experience in the field.
+See [discussion 236: What HttpSig headers should be signed?](https://github.com/solid/authentication-panel/discussions/236).

 ### The Access Control Rules